All contact is

 part of Mac history from the beginning, when

 resources and talent from the Lisa project

 on Macintosh.
-(System 7's Finder had an
+(System 7's Finder had an Easter

-egg of the Jolly Roger flapping in
+egg of the Jolly Roger flapping in the breeze

 from the upper deck. ;-)

 Do you still write custom programs?

 on an nCity modular database for a few years,